mock-server/mockserver/README.md

 * [org.mock-server~mockserver-vertx~2.9](http://modulereg.vertx.io/) - a Vert.X module that mocks HTTP and HTTPS requests

-Vert.X Module Registry will shortly also have the following artifacts:

-* [org.mock-server~mockserver-vertx-proxy~2.9](http://modulereg.vertx.io/) - a Vert.X module that proxies HTTP and HTTPS allowing the recording and querying of requests and responses

 # Issues

 If you have any problems, please [check the project issues](https://github.com/jamesdbloom/mockserver/issues?state=open).